Speaking notes for Christina Blacklaws at London Technology Week 2018.

 After proving effective in reducing the incidence of property crimes such as burglary in California, ‘PredPol’ has been used by Kent Police to conduct their own crime prediction hotspot mapping.

 After one year of operation, a review carried out by Kent Police in 2014 found that the software produced a hit rate of 11 per cent, making it ‘10 times more likely to predict the location of crime than random patrolling and more than twice as likely to predict crime [than] boxes produced using intelligence-led techniques’.
+[You can download the Royal United Services Institute paper below at the bottom of this page].

 The Metropolitan Police and South Wales Police are also using facial recognition technology at public events, music festivals and demonstrations to cross-reference people already on ‘watch-lists.’